Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 via ESMFold, the ESM Metagenomic Atlas contains over 600 million protein structures predicted in just <b>2 weeks</b>!

 This is the first time that metagenomic proteins from microbes found in soil, seawater or the ocean have been folded.
-Understandibly so, because such a feast was not possible before as metagenomic proteins were not prioritized for experimental prediction of its structure, i.e. via AlphaFold2 we could not predict such proteins with high confidence as there are no
+Understandibly so, because such a feast was not possible before as metagenomic proteins, i.e. from nature, do not have evolutionarily related sequences.
+This is where ESMFold can shine, as it does not rely on such genetic database search for a good protein structure prediction.
+As a result, more than X number of proteins folded from the metagnomic atlas are of high-confidence!

-- explain what metagenomic is and why sequence prediction was not done until this paper (metagenomic proteins not well studied, as this was not first priority when experimentally predicting structures -> no multiple sequence alignment possible)
-- prediction of over 617M sequences
-- mention the different confidence levels on these sequences
-- write about potential advancements possible made by knowing the structure of metagenomic proteins
-- link of official blogpost for ESM Metagenomic Atlas: <a href="https://ai.meta.com/blog/protein-folding-esmfold-metagenomics">https://ai.meta.com/blog/protein-folding-esmfold-metagenomics</a>
+This Metagenomic Atlas unveils new protein structure that can potentially be leveraged for all sorts of tasks (name some).

+If you want to find more about ESM Metagenomic Atlas, I can recommend you to read through the official blog post of Meta themselves: <a href="https://ai.meta.com/blog/protein-folding-esmfold-metagenomics">https://ai.meta.com/blog/protein-folding-esmfold-metagenomics</a>

 ## Conclusion
 ### Key Takeaways